Isomorphic13/demand-and-optimal-price-estimation-model/README.md

 $$P(K = k) = \frac{e^ \lambda}{k!} \lambda ^k$$

 Therefore our task is to find $\max E[units \ sold]$ with the parameters $d,s$. \
-Furthermore to verify the result of the model, we use a monte carlo simulation for the Bayesian updating and the optimal price in main.py.
+Furthermore to verify the result of the model, we use monte carlo simulations (see: https://en.wikipedia.org/wiki/Monte_Carlo_method) for the Bayesian updating and the optimal price in main.py.